USAJOBS/help-center/faq/application/eligibility/index.md

 Federal agencies typically seek candidates from one of the **three following eligibility categories**:

-## 1. New Candidates
+## 1. New candidates

-Candiates who are new to the federal government and have no prior federal employment.
+Candiates who are new to the Federal Government and have no prior federal employment.

 * [Non-Citizens](../../../working-in-government/non-citizens/)
 * [U. S. Citizens](../../../working-in-government/us-citizens/)

-## 2. Unique Hiring Paths
+## 2. Unique hiring paths

 Candidates who fall under unique hiring paths and qualify for a special non-competitive hiring authority established by law or executive order.